Skip to main content

 Minor in Economics

 The Economics Department offers a minor that is an excellent program suitable for any business-related or non-business majors.
-It provides the academic foundations for all business disciplines as well as helping students develop critical thinking skills.
-Arts and Sciences students in political science and other policy-related disciplines would also benefit from an economics minor.
+It provides the academic foundations for all business disciplines and helps students develop critical thinking skills.
+Arts and Sciences students in political science and other policy-related disciplines would benefit from an economics minor.

 Undergraduate Catalog